andrewor14/incubator-spark/docs/streaming-programming-guide.md

 <h4>UpdateStateByKey Operation</h4>

-The `updateStateByKey` operation allows you to main arbitrary stateful computation, where you want to maintain some state data and continuously update it with new information.
+The `updateStateByKey` operation allows you to maintain arbitrary stateful computation; you may want to maintain some state data and continuously update it with new information.
 To use this, you will have to do two steps.

 1. Define the state - The state can be of arbitrary data type.